Nazzari97/Cell-Culture-Calcium-Activity-Identification/README.md

 Depending on usage of calcium activity and wounding, cell culture models can be analyzed using the get_marked_frames_modified_combined_with_main_driver_Bounds.m scripts

 Ex Vivo tissue should be analyzed with GMFCWMDB_Pre_made_Int_and_Pos.m using prior created excel files of the centroid data and intensity over time
-	our lab generated both data sets using the ROI tools in ImageJ and the Measure and Multimeasure tools within the ROI manager
+	Our lab generated both data sets using the ROI tools in ImageJ and the Measure and Multimeasure tools within the ROI manager

 When using get_marked_frames_modified_combined_with_main_driver_Bounds.m